The Required Alternative Society: The Simpler Way.

 The town bank and the business incubator.

 The town will set up and run its own bank, and experienced people will be advisers for the business incubator that helps new co-ops or firms to start up safely.
 These will enable us to devote our savings to setting up the kinds of firms we want.
-(The success of Mondragon is due in part to use of these two institutions.)
+(The success of the Mondragon cooperative in Spain is due in part to use of these two institutions.)

 No unemployment or poverty.